digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ### Liquid nitrogen extraction

 The acidified aqueous methanol with 75% methanol and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds, especially for secondary metabolites.
 The plant is directly frozen by liquid nitrogen, some solvant is added to obtain a ratio solvent/sample of 3 and the solution is sonicated 15 minutes.
-The column used for the liquid chromatography is a C<sub>18</sub>-reversed phase microbore with a small particle size. ([[biblio.devos_2007]]).
+The column used for the liquid chromatography is a C<sub>18</sub>-reversed phase microbore with a small particle size, with a 45 minutes low continuous acetonitrile gradient followed by 15 minutes of washing and stabilization of the gradient.
+For big analyses higher gradient with less time could be possible, with a loss of resolution ([[biblio.devos_2007]]).

 ### Dryed plants extraction